KshitizRajan7/kathmandu-jam-free-route/README.md

 - `/frontend` — Frontend application built with Next.js.
   Currently, this is the only part of the project.
   **Recent updates:**

-  - Integrated Google Maps API using an API key stored in `.env.local`, replacing the static map with an interactive map.
-  - Added Bottom Navigation Menu for quick access to Map, Alternate Routes, Location Selection, Traffic Updates, and User Login.
-  - Implemented color-coded Traffic Status Legend in the menu for clear road condition indicators.
-  - Added modal popups for location selection (source/destination) and user authentication (login/register).
-  - Display user name in the menu when logged in.
-  - Improved mobile responsiveness and overall user experience.
-  - Enhanced context usage for user state management.
+  - Allowed user location to be marked on the map by enabling browser location through a built-in component.
+  - Enabled marking of destination on the map using coordinates.

-- `/backend` — *(Coming soon)* Backend API and server to provide live traffic data and route calculations.
+- `/backend` — _(Coming soon)_ Backend API and server to provide live traffic data and route calculations.

 ## Getting Started